Key Takeaway

 A springing POA only takes effect when a specific triggering event occurs — usually your incapacitation.
 Until that trigger, your agent has no authority.

-For most people, a durable POA that's effective immediately — combined with choosing a trustworthy agent — is more practical than a springing POA.
+For most people, a durable POA that's effective immediately — combined with choosing a genuinely trustworthy agent — is more practical.

 Limited or Special Power of Attorney